Suburb Overview

 Run the numbers on a Coomera property

-Create free account →Property values in Coomera should track the wider Queensland market through 2026, with the $100,360/year median household income (11% above the $90,298 state median) keeping the suburb firmly mid-pack.
-Rental coverage runs at ~98% of the typical mortgage ($1,950/month rent vs $2,000/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 58/100 places Coomera in the mid tier of Australian suburbs we profile, and overall investor sentiment is balanced heading into the second half of 2026.
+Property values in Coomera should track the wider Queensland market through 2026, with the $100,360/year median household income (11% above the $90,298 state median) keeping the suburb firmly mid-pack.
+At the 2021 Census, rental coverage ran at ~98% of the typical mortgage ($1,950/month rent vs $2,000/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for Coomera is balanced heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

 Lived in Coomera?
 Help other investors with an honest 100-word review.
 Sign-in required; all reviews are manually moderated before they appear.

-Coomera scores 58/100 on our EquitySight investment framework — a moderate rating.
-That score is driven by a population of 20,225, median household income of $100,360/year and median weekly rent of $450.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Coomera suits you depends on your strategy, but the fundamentals are concrete: a population of 20,225, a median household income of $100,360/year and median weekly rent of $450.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

-The main demand drivers in Coomera are an above-state-median household income of $100,360/year, a dwelling mix that is 70% separate houses, roughly 5 schools and 8 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Coomera are an above-state-median household income of $100,360/year, a dwelling mix that is 70% separate houses.
+Together these shape both owner-occupier and tenant demand.

 Coomera has a usual resident population of approximately 20,225, compared with a Queensland suburb median of 5,474 — placing it in the upper half of the state's suburbs by size.
 Population is the clearest proxy for market depth: more residents mean more transactions and typically a shorter average days-on-market on resale.